 But rather than lower the sound limit, the Ville-Marie borough voted to do away with the limit altogether.

 "There was a unanimous decision by the council members of the Ville-Marie borough.
 Ville-Marie Montreal is one of the top three [places] in eastern North America to host these kinds of big events and we want to continue.
 We want to attract big stars and big events," said Marthe Boucher, head of Ville-Marie's Permits and Inspections division.

 Residents of Saint-Lambert say it's not just the noise that annoys them — it's also the type of music.

-Heavy Montreal is a heavy metal festival that takes place at Parc Jean-Drapeau every summer.
+Heavy MTL is a heavy metal festival that takes place at Parc Jean-Drapeau every summer.

 Jason Rockman, a musician and ambassador of the festival, said people should stop complaining and join in on the fun.

 "When you really think about it, Heavy Montreal is one weekend a year.
 We are trapped under ice all winter.
 What's a couple of days of loud music?"
 Rockman said.

 Saint-Lambert officials said they may consider legal action to try to restore peace and quiet to their city.